openharmony/docs/en/application-dev/reference/errorcodes/errorcode-reminderAgentManager.md

 **Error Message**

-The package name does not exist.
+The bundle name does not exist.

 **Description**